 2. Coconut Oil

-Coconut oil is another human food good for dogs.
-It is a rich source of medium-chain fatty acids, including capric acid, caprylic acid, and lauric acid, which promote healthy skin, good gut health, fresh breath, also improve their immune systems, cognitive functions,
+Coconut oil is another human food that is good for dogs.
+It is a rich source of medium-chain fatty acids, including capric acid, caprylic acid, and lauric acid, which promote healthy skin and coat, strong nails, good gut health, fresh breath, also improve their immune systems, cognitive functions,

 Another beneficial compound found in coconut oil is ketones.
 They are linked to improving brain functions and reducing seizure attacks in dogs.

-Medicinal mushrooms can be given to dogs cooked but never raw, as they are potentially toxic.
+Mushrooms can be given to dogs cooked but never raw, as they are potentially toxic.
 The cooking process helps eliminate the toxins they possess.
 However, it’s important to note that you should never feed wild mushrooms to your dog, even if they’re cooked.
 Stick to using safe, store-bought mushrooms to avoid any potential toxicity issues.

-Another great option is to buy medicinal mushroom extracts.
-Always check the label and ensure that they are organic, free from fillers, and 100% made from the fruiting body of the medicinal mushroom.
+Another great option is mushroom extracts.
+When choosing mushroom extracts always check the label and ensure that they are organic, free from additives, and 100% made from the fruiting body of the mushrooms.